Step-by-Step ETC Guide for NIRISS AMI Observations of Extrasolar Planets Around a Host Star

 Target

-- Instrument Setup tab - we selected the F480M filter.
+- Instrument Setup tab - select the F480M filter.

 - Detector Setup tab -

-- we chose the NISRAPID readout pattern (where there is 1 frame per group); this is the only permitted readout pattern when using a subarray in the AMI observing mode.
+- Choose the NISRAPID readout pattern (where there is 1 frame per group); this is the only permitted readout pattern when using a subarray in the AMI observing mode.

-- number of Groups per integration was kept at its default value of 10, and the number of Integrations per exposure and number of Exposures per specification were kept at the default values of 1.
+- Number of Groups per integration is kept at its default value of 10, and the number of Integrations per exposure is kept at the default value of 1.

-- Strategy tab - we chose an aperture location centered on the source (HD 218396), an aperture radius of 2.5", and a noiseless sky background (see NIRISS AMI Recommended Strategies).
+- Strategy tab - choose an aperture location centered on the source (HD 218396), an aperture radius of 2.5", and a noiseless sky background (see NIRISS AMI Recommended Strategies).

-We clicked the Calculate button to perform the calculation with these parameters.
-The ETC Reports pane reports that the maximum number of groups before saturation is 9, which we use in our calculations below.
-The ETC Reports pane issues a warning since the default set up we used with 10 groups results in saturation.
+Click the Calculate button to perform the calculation with these parameters.
+The ETC Reports pane reports that the maximum number of groups before saturation is 8, which is used in the calculations below.
+The ETC Reports pane issues a warning since the default set up used with 10 groups results in saturation.

 PSF reference star

-Calculation #2 represents our initial calculation to determine the saturation threshold for our PSF reference star.
-We set same parameters as the target star, discussed above.
-From the Reports pane, we see that the maximum number of groups before saturation is 16.
+Calculation #2 represents the initial calculation to determine the saturation threshold for the PSF reference star.
+Set the same parameters as the target star, discussed above.
+From the Reports pane, you'll see that the maximum number of groups before saturation is 14.

 Adjust exposure parameters to detect required number of photons